Sunday, December 31, 2017

 "pitch" that you sent me, as soon as I can

 In the above dialog, one of my readers asked who has the right to criticize the work of a professional artist.
-He has asserted that I do not qualify because I am only an amateur, and provided examples (shown above) to demonstrate that I am a poor one at that. (they come from my works in progress blog and my drawing blog )
+He asserted that I don't qualify because I'm only an amateur, and provided examples (shown above) to demonstrate that I am a poor one at that. (they come from my works in progress blog and my drawing blog )

 I replied that most, if not all, of the best known art critics throughout history have not been professional artists -- to which he replied my writing could hardly be compared to theirs.